boegel/easybuild-wiki/8th-easybuild-hackathon---meeting-minutes.md

 ### XALT

 * Robert & Georg: work together on XALT
-    * avoid relying on `pstree`, replace with `psutil` Python module so XALT also works on OS X
+    * avoid relying on `pstree`, replace with `psutil` Python module so XALT also works on OS X, see https://github.com/Fahey-McLay/xalt/pull/5
-    * discuss contribution by Georg on adding ORM support
+    * discuss contribution by Georg on adding ORM support, see https://github.com/Fahey-McLay/xalt/pull/3